pmcgrenery/WxBrief/TESTING.md

 12. Bug: On occasion the leaflet <code>layer.getBounds</code> function fails to work on international SIGMETS.
 <br>Fix: To issue stemmed from an intermittent issue where the Leaflet <code>getBounds</code> function failed to work.
 This function was being used to get the extents of the polygon then the <code>getCenter</code> function was applied.
 A Leaflet marker was then applied to this point.
 To overcome this issue where <code>getBounds()</code> was intermittently not recognised, I changed over to using Leaflet's <code>bindTooltip</code> function instead which has a built in option to get the center of its parent.

+### Existing Fixed:

+1. Bug: On occasion some of the png tiles containing the radar/satellite pictures fail to load and a 404 error is displayed in the console.
+It appears rarely and generally only lasts for a period of 10 minutes.
+The issue is generally minimal as it is isolated to only a small number of tiles when it does happen and generally seems to effect tiles over Asia.
+This is an issue on Rainviewer's end and there is nothing I can do to solve this issue.

 ## Automated Testing